JonasReich/OpenUnrealConventions/README.md

 | C++       | 90%      |
 | Python    | 0%       |

+## Project Setup

+The [project setup page](ProjectSetup.md) describes some reccommended steps when setting up new Unreal projects, i.e. which settings to configure before starting to add code and content.

 ## General Structural Rules

 ### Structure Content with the Uninformed Developer in Mind